Midlife is a threshold.

 -

-Relief begins here.
+Relief often begins here —

-Because being heard and understood changes everything.
+because being heard and understood changes things.

-No pitch.
-No pressure.
-Just a quiet hour to see what’s ready to be heard.
+Just a quiet hour to sense what’s ready to be heard

 Gentle Entry Points